DEGIRO Review & Fees

 DEGIRO, an Amsterdam-based European broker, was founded in 2008 and started offering online brokerage services to retail investors in 2013.
 Nowadays, it boasts an impressive +265% new accounts opened year-on-year, gaining an impressive +52% total users in a span of 12 months.
 Regulated by one of the most reputable European authorities and successfully defending its positions as Europe's up-and-coming fintech superstars, the company managed to grow to a pan-European status, currently serving investors in 18 countries and processing more than €75 billion a year in transactions at stock exchanges worldwide.
 But is DEGIRO a good choice for a small-to-mid scale retail investor in 2022?
 This review guides you through the various pros and cons DEGIRO has, so you can make an informed decision.

 ⚠️ Warning!
 Investment is never without risk.
 You may lose your investment due to market risks involved. ⚠️

 |Stocks||Stocks, Bonds, ETFs, Options, Futures|

-With a mission of making investing accessible to everyone who wants to be smart and shape their financial health themselves, DEGIRO looks to solve an intricate issue of making a complex investment product be simple enough to ensure adoption across the mass market while remaining powerful enough to attract a more advanced investor.
+With a mission of making investing accessible to everyone who wants to act smart and shape their financial health themselves, DEGIRO looks to solve an intricate issue of making a complex investment product be simple enough to ensure adoption across the mass market while remaining powerful enough to attract a more advanced investor.
 With more than 86 international awards under their belt, here is how DEGIRO's take on solving this works (or does not!) in your favour.